sofastack/sofastack.tech/content/en/projects/sofa-mosn/quick-start-setup/index.md

 ## Compile codes

-In the project root directory, select the following command to compile the SOFAMosn binary file according to your machine type and the environment where you want to execute binary:
+In the project root directory, select the following command to compile the MOSN binary file according to your machine type and the environment where you want to execute binary:

 **Compile with Docker image**